The Gold Standard of Luxury Fabrics: Vicuna Wool

 Market Rental and Cultural Effects:

-The fashion house that works with Vikuna should be certified and regulated by the Ciites (Conference on International Trade in Endangered Species), and ensure traceability and human treatment of animals.
+The fashion house that works with Vikuna should be certified and regulated by the CITES (Conference on International Trade in Endangered Species), and ensure traceability and humane treatment of animals.

-In recent years, Wool has attracted attention not only as a luxury goods, but also as a symbol of responsible procurement and cultural heritage crafts.
+In recent years, Wool has attracted attention not only as a luxury good but also as a symbol of responsible procurement and cultural heritage crafts.

 Options for Vikuna Wool:

-Given its unique and price, many options of brands and consumers that require advanced rest without the same investment are used:
+Given its uniqueness and price, many options of brands and consumers that require advanced rest without the same investment are used:

-Baby Kashmiri 13-14 µm is soft, rare, more cheaper than wikuna is less nice
+Baby Kashmiri 13-14 µm is soft, rare, cheaper than wikuna, is less nice

-Gunako wool 14-16 µm also from wild lime, very softly less luxurious brand
+Gunako wool 14-16 µm, also from wild lime, very soft, less luxurious brand

 Royal Alpaca 18-19 µm hot and regularly not soft or rarely than alpaca